 have been collecting Early Clocks from the North of England for over twenty five years and now find that my interest and passion for them mainly lies in Cumbria, the North West of England and in particular the market town of Wigton.
 It was here where clockmaker John Sanderson was born in 1671.
 In 1690 he married a local girl from an important Quaker family (historically important for Wigton) and was working as a clockmaker near the Quaker settlement of Tiffenthwaite from around 1691.
 Many of his early clock dials have very interesting religious verses deeply engraved on them.
-And in my opinion, John Sanderson may well have been making a lot of his early religious versed clocks for the Quakers and non conformists in the area during the 1690s and early 1700s.
+And in my opinion, John Sanderson may well have been making many of his early religious versed clocks for the Quakers and non conformists in the area during the 1690s and early 1700s.

 elcome to www.wigtonclocks.co.uk